 The linked documents have been provided as a means to ensure timely dissemination of scholarly and technical work on a noncommercial basis.
 Copyright and all rights therein are maintained by the authors or by other copyright holders, notwithstanding that they have offered their works here electronically.
 It is understood that all persons copying this information will adhere to the terms and constraints invoked by these copyrights.
 These works may not be reposted without the explicit permission of the copyright holder.

 - Hulbert, J.C., Hirschstein, Z., Brontë, C. A. L., & Broughton, E. (2017).
 Unintended Side Effects of a Spotless Mind: Theory and Practice.
 Memory. »PDF

 - Open Access (2017).
 Parallel regulation of memory and emotion supports the suppression of intrusive memories.
 Journal of Neuroscience, 37(27), 6423-6441. »

-- (Under Revision).
-What doesn’t kill you makes you stronger: Psychological trauma and its relationship to superior memory control.
+- (Under Review).
+What doesn’t kill you makes you stronger: Psychological trauma and its relationship to enhanced memory control.

 - (In Preparation).
 Retrieval, not new learning, is responsible for cue-independent retroactive interference.